lacanoid/pgddl/README.md

 Currently supported object types are
 `regtype`, `regclass`, `regproc(edure)`, `regoper(ator)`, `regrole`,
 `regconfig` and `regdictionary` and several others.
-You will may want to cast object name or oid to the appropriate type.
+You may want to cast object name or oid to the appropriate type.

 - `ddlx_create(regtype) returns text`